hichhub/docs/rest/02-hich-api-route-patern.md

 HARP is name of our routes pattern that is customised by us base of entities we used ...

 # Detailed design
-We only return data of one entities in our resource result .
+We only return data of one entities in our resource result, The entitie will be returned that we want info about that, With this pattern we collect are related routes in one place and we know what kind of data we need and will return ...

 # Resource example
 #### For example we have two entities as X and Y